thunandar/flex-living-dashboard/README.md

 ## 🚀 Overview

 This project implements a comprehensive Reviews Dashboard that helps property managers monitor guest feedback, analyze performance metrics, and curate reviews for public display.
+The property page replicates the Flex Living website design with pixel-perfect accuracy.

 ## ✨ Features